lwaltoniv23/ActiveDirectoryLab/README.md

 <br/>

-<h2>Configure the virtual machine settings by giving it two netwoek adapters: one for connecting to the internet and the other for the internal private network.</h2>
+<h2>Configure the virtual machine settings by giving it two network adapters: one for connecting to the internet and the other for the internal private network.</h2>

 <p align="center">
 <br/>